aduotabilwilfred/ROI-guided-relational-YOLO-SegNet-transformer/README.md

 > [!NOTE]
 > `.dvc/config` points at a Google Drive remote, but it requires a
 > `service_account.json` that is intentionally git-ignored and not shared.
-> `dvc push`/`dvc pull` won't work for collaborators — that's fine, since
+> `dvc push`/`dvc pull` won't work for collaborators, since
 > `dvc repro` never needs a remote; it just reruns pipeline stages locally
 > based on file hashes.
-Data is reproduced, not pulled.
+Data is reproduced.